onzfonz/comp227/src/content/8/en/part8d.md

 ```

 In the above example, we have added some additional attributes to each handheld.
-Each part has the `name` and `gameCount` attributes,
+Each handheld has the `name` and `gameCount` attributes,
 but the first, third and fourth also have an attribute called `description`,
-and the second and fourth parts also have some distinct additional attributes.
+and the second and fourth handhelds also have some distinct additional attributes.

 Let's imagine that our application just keeps on growing, and we need to pass the different handheld systems around in our code.
 On top of that, there are also additional attributes and handheld systems added to the mix.